Longjing Tea

 Longjing Tea-1

-Basic Introduction to Tea
+Basic Introduction to Longjing

-Longjing Tea is renowned for its emerald green color, beautiful shape, rich aroma, and mellow taste.
+is renowned for its emerald green color, beautiful shape, rich aroma, and mellow taste.
 Its unique characteristics of being “subtle yet far-reaching” and “aromatic yet fresh” set it apart from other teas in terms of divine elegance and exceptional quality, making it the top among China's Ten Most Famous Teas.

 The picking of Longjing Tea has three distinct features: early, tender, and frequent.
 As the saying goes among tea farmers, “Tea leaves are like grass that grows by the hour; picked three days early they're a treasure, but three days late they become just grass.”
 The tea is also known for its delicate picking, with the freshness and uniformity of the fresh leaves forming the basis of Longjing's quality.
 “Frequent” refers to the practice of picking larger leaves while leaving smaller ones, with about 30 batches harvested throughout the year.